 All children eligible for a free school meal (including all children in Reception, Year 1 and Year 2) will have a hot free school lunch cooked onsite by our regular kitchen team.
 The Government will not be providing any more free school meal vouchers.

 Children in Years 3, 4, 5 and 6 who would like a hot school dinner but are not eligible for free school meals can pay for a hot school lunch as usual.
 We ask please that children choose to have a hot lunch every day of each half term so that this is manageable for our kitchen team.
 If children do not wish to have a hot lunch, they must bring a packed up sandwich lunch as usual.

 Children under 5 will receive free milk and milk is available in our dining hall each day for children who have had Free School Meals while they have been at Summerside.
 Children in Reception, Year 1 and Year 2 will have a free fruit of vegetable snack each day.
 Children in Years 3, 4, 5 and 6 can bring a healthy fruit or vegetable snack for breaktime.

 All children with a Health Care Plan must bring their medication back to school on the first day and hand it to the teacher at the gate.
 If you need to update us about changes to your child’s healthcare, please email firstname.lastname@example.org

 Laptops: Remote learning and possible future bubble closures

 Thank you to all families who have worked with our school staff to support children’s learning at home.
 We have enjoyed working with you and would have been unable to do this without your support.
-We have loaned laptops to some families who needed a device to learn at home and have contacted you to arrange return of these devices in the first week back at school.
-If future bubbles are necessary, we have a stock of loan laptops for families who do not have a laptop at home.
+If future isolation or school closures are necessary, we have a stock of loan laptops for families who do not have a laptop at home.